melt-umn/ableC-lvars/README.md

 + Have Top() and Bot() automatically generated
 + Add checkLattice() to concrete/abstract syntax, with type checking
 + Add freeActSets() to concrete/abstract syntax, with type checking
-+ Add freeLattice() to concrete/abstract syntax, with type checking
 + Work on speeding up thread waiting/locking process
-+ Could overload get so that if no threshold is specified, defaults to bottom element?
 + Implement other Lvish features-- incrementable counter, event handlers
 + Getter methods
-+ Add destructive put to concrete/abstract syntax, with type checking

 #### Examples: